gourikudekar/Customer-Churn-Analysis-Dashboard/README.md

 Slicers for filtering by Churn Status.

 6.ScreenShot:
-Show what the dashboard look like:
+Show what the dashboard look like:https://github.com/gourikudekar/Customer-Churn-Analysis-Dashboard/blob/main/Dashboard.png

-Used bookmarks and tooltips for better UX